link1905/system-design-101/content/docs/web-service/microservice.md

   shape: class
   engine: Engine
 }
-c -> e: Send direction to run
+c -> e: Send direction to run {
+  class: bold-text
+}
 {{< /d2 >}}

 Using `IoC`, we try to invert the dependency.